youngjuning/www.zisheng.pro/docs/english/what-is-a-prototype-chain-in-javaScript.md

 ---
+title: 'What is a Prototype Chain in JavaScript？'
 description: 'Javascript is single-threaded, it can only handle one task at a time.
 We can use web APis to interact with the features leveraged by the browser, and some of these APIS allow us to initiate async tasks in the background'
 keywords: [程序员, 英文晨读]
 group: